EmiyaSyahriel/CrossLauncher/README.md

 On my test devices, Base memory usage (without items) is about 10MB.
 With about 500Kb~1MB per item since icons will be cached in memory.

+18/11/2020: Icon bitmap loading is more dynamic now, but possibly caused hiccups when an icon is drawn on screen

 ## Screenshots
 ![Apps list screenshot](readme_asset/ss_apl.png)
 App List